 Our networks continue to provide a community of support and connection, a safe space to share concerns, learn from one another and generate ideas for future campaigns.
 These groups are open to all employees - see links on the right hand side of the page for the Yammer groups.

-Women at Amey was created in 2016 to promote gender inclusion at Amey through attracting, supporting, developing and retaining women in our business at all stages of their career.
+Women at Amey promoting gender inclusion at Amey through attracting, supporting, developing and retaining women in our business at all stages of their career.
 We are a virtual group of over 400 employees based on Yammer and open for all employees to join.

 Pride Network is open for all to join.
 Our aim is to build an environment that's safe and inclusive of lesbian, gay, bi and trans people and their allies.
 The group takes part in Pride across the UK and hosts online social and learning events.
 Join the conversation on Yammer to find out more.

 Neurodiversity Network has two main aims: the first aim is to create a safe space for employees who identify as neurodiverse, or have been diagnosed with neurological conditions (such as ADHD, Autism Spectrum Condition, Dyslexia), to reach out and contact like-minded individuals at Amey.
 The second aim is to raise awareness of neurodiversity to those who wish to broaden their understanding of what it means and how it can effect their colleagues.